 Mapping Keywords to Different Stages of the Buying Cycle

 Let’s turn this information into practice and look at how a potential customer may change their query as they progress through the buying cycle.

 Imagine a person who noticed something strange happening with her laptop.
 At first, they’ll look for information about what’s going on with their computer using queries like:

 - “reasons for laptop working slow”

-At this stage, she only intends to learn more about the cause of her problem.
-But as she discovers more about it, her search queries will begin to change.
-For instance, she might have learned that her computer could be infected with viruses.
-She’ll then start searching for:
+At this stage, they only intends to learn more about the cause of the problem.
+But as they discover more about it, the search queries will begin to change.
+For instance, they might have learned that her computer could be infected with viruses.
+New searches may include:

 - “Antivirus software for PC”

 There's now an intent to compare and evaluate possible solutions on the market.